 claimed that the Central Bank of Northern Cyprus had knowingly assisted the plaintiff's former chief executive to misdirect £45,000,000 of the plaintiff's funds to Northern Cyprus.
 Finally in New Zealand in Nimmo v Westpac Banking Corporation26 the bank was equally held not liable in respect of the embezzlement of AU\$250,000 of the plaintiff's funds by a fraudulent currency trader from New Zealand who had passed the money through an account at its Sydney branch.
-Claims against persons other than banks have been more successful27 and it was in one of these cases, Agip (Africa) v Jackson,28 where Millett J emphasised29 that "the embezzlement of a company's funds almost inevitably involves a breach of fiduciary duty on the part of one of the company's employees or agents" and he went on to hold that "there is a receipt of trust property when a company's funds are misapplied by any person whose fiduciary position gave him control of them or enabled him to misapply them".
+Claims against persons other than banks have been more successful27 and it was in one of these cases, Agip (Africa) v Jackson,28 where Millett J emphasised29 that "the embezzlement of a company's funds almost inevitably involves a breach of fiduciary duty on the part of one of the company's employees or agents" and he went on to hold that "there is a receipt of trust property when a company's funds are misapplied by a director and, in my judgment, this is equally the case where a company's funds are misapplied by any person whose fiduciary position gave him control of them or enabled him to misapply them".
 This principle is not of course confined to funds but applies to property of any type.30